ta0kira/wrapping-editor/README.md

 ## Character Support

-The basic editor can support any character type for which a wrapping policy is available.
+The generic editor can support any character type for which a wrapping policy is available.
 The editor for [Brick][brick] currently only supports `Char`, but it will likely be modified to support other character types.